MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationMeUser.md

 # Get-MgEducationMeUser

 ## SYNOPSIS
-Retrieve the simple directory user that corresponds to this educationUser.
+The directory user that corresponds to this user.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaEducationMeUser](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationMeUser?view=graph-powershell-beta)

 ## SYNTAX